 St. Olaf College challenges students to excel in the liberal arts, examine faith and values, and explore meaningful vocation in an inclusive, globally engaged community nourished by Lutheran tradition.

-– August 4th, 2018: A Reflection on the Eighth International Kierkegaard Conference –
+– August 4th, 2018: A Reflection on the Eighth International Kierkegaard Conference and Summer Fellows Program –

 The sun disappears beneath the horizon line, enshrouding the St. Olaf Hill in darkness, marking an end and a beginning.
 For some, in the quaint town of Northfield, it is merely the end of a seemingly-ordinary Friday; for others, however, it is the end of a summer full of research, friendship, and growth.
 Since the beginning of June of this year, scholars from across the globe have traveled numerous miles to join a vibrant, intellectual, and caring community of Kierkegaard Scholars.
 Whether they are here simply for the 8th International Kierkegaard Conference or for the entirety of the summer, our scholars have found a home away from home, a community otherwise obscured in the wake of all other academia.